oam-dev/rudr/examples/voting/README.md

 # Voting Example

-This is the Docker voting application exhibited as a Hydra application.
+This is the Docker voting application exhibited using the OAM schematics.

 ## Installation